 (ii) associated consents; and

-(b) contains the details of each consent specified in subrule (3) and the information specified in subrule (3A); and (c) has a functionality that:
+(b) contains the details of each consent specified in subrule (3) and the information specified in subrule (3A); and

-(i) allows the CDR consumer, at any time, to:

-(A) withdraw current consents; and
+(c) allows the CDR consumer, at any time, to withdraw a current consent; and

-(B) elect that redundant data be deleted in accordance with these rules and withdraw such an election; and
+(d) as part of the process of withdrawing a consent, displays a message, in accordance with the data standards, about the consequences of proceeding with withdrawing a consent; and

-(ii) is simple and straightforward to use; and
+(e) is simple and straightforward to use; and

-(iii) is prominently displayed.
+(f) is prominently displayed and readily accessible to the CDR consumer.

 Note: This subrule is a civil penalty provision (see rule 9.8).